 - Walk Pirates Alley, a 182-meter long street packed with unique businesses and historic buildings.

 Don’t let the name fool you – New Orleans’ Central Business District isn’t all stuffy suits and quiet nights.
 In fact, it’s quite the opposite.
-This downtown neighborhood is bursting with fun and excitement.
+This downtown neighbourhood is bursting with fun and excitement.

 If you want champagne on a beer budget, the CBD is the place for you!